Why Vinegar Became the Standard in Hot Sauce (And When Science Finally Understood Why)

 This explained why some preservation methods worked: they created environments where dangerous microorganisms couldn't survive.
 But what specific environmental conditions prevented botulism?
 Science still didn't know.

-After three years, the mash is blended with vinegar—which becomes the first ingredient by volume in the final product—and all solids are strained out.
-This is why Tabasco reads as a vinegar sauce despite being built on years of fermentation: the mash ferments thick and concentrated, but the finished product is thin and vinegar-forward because of the massive vinegar dilution and filtering.
-The fermentation builds the flavor complexity underneath.
-The vinegar makes it pourable and shelf-stable.
-The straining makes it liquid.
+This is why Tabasco reads as a vinegar sauce despite being built on years of fermentation: the mash ferments thick and concentrated, but the finished product is thin and vinegar-forward because of the massive vinegar addition and filtering.
+For the complete science of what those three years of fermentation actually produce—bacterial succession, flavor development, sodium implications—the timeline tells a story vinegar alone never could.

 1895: The Crisis That Shaped an Industry